 With Rosetta Stone, you won’t be able to trial a course or pay on a month-by-month basis.
 There is a thirty-day money-back guarantee, though, so you’re still able to give the resource a go to see if it’s your thing without completely parting with your money.

-The shortest subscription period to Rosetta Stone is three months, which costs $79.
-For a fixed six-month subscription, the cost is $119, and for 12 months, the cost is $179.
-A 24-month subscription costs $249.
+The shortest subscription period to Rosetta Stone is three months, which costs $36.
+For a fixed 12-month subscription, the cost is $179.
+For a lifetime subscription, the cost is $199 one time.

 How languages are taught with Transparent Language

 When you sign up to the Transparent Language Essentials Courses, you’ll be taken onto a welcome page displaying your learning path.
 You’ll see your chosen language at the top of the page, and when you click on it, you’ll start the course right from the beginning.

 The welcome lesson for a course starts by teaching you how to say and understand a few basic phrases, like “hello”, “yes”, “no” and “thank you”.
 Following this, you’ll click through onto the next section, called “Preview It”.
 You’ll see each word individually, and a native speaker will read them aloud.

 Afterward, you’ll read and listen to the same selection of words before speaking them yourself.
 You’ll be able to see how you did by the results of a little speedometer on the screen.
 It’s not clear how accurately this tool can rate your pronunciation, but it’s still fairly visually interesting.

 This session is followed by a “Listening Recognition” exercise, where you listen to a native speaker speaking the words you’ve just covered, and choose the correct meaning.
 You’ll then have to match the words with their English equivalent before you move onto “Produce & Say It”, where you’re given the English words and have to say them in the language you’re learning.